rba100/gemini-gurl/README.md

 # gemini-gurl
-A CLI tool for retrieving gemini contenet
+A CLI tool for retrieving gemini content.

 ## Usage